flexunit/flexunit/FlexUnit4SampleCIProject/README.txt

     - flex
   - test
     - flex
 - build.xml         <-- Ant build file using the Flash Player for testing
 - build.air.xml     <-- Ant build file using ADL for testing
+- build.browser.xml <-- Ant build file using the browser for testing
 - pom.xml           <-- Maven build file using FlexMojos

 The Ant build file using the Flash Player (stand alone or browser), when run successfully, will produce a folder layout as such: